alexpaul/Objective-C-Primer/README.md

 // Rachel, hope you're enjoying all the [] bracket syntax in obj-c 😃
 ```

-#### Sending messages to a nil Object (does NOT crash in Swift which leads to logic errors and debugging time)
+#### Sending messages to a nil Object (does NOT crash in Objective-C which leads to logic errors and debugging time)

 ```objective-c
 - (void) initializeProperites {